 Automate Your Workflows with frevvo

-Give frevvo’s user-friendly workflow automation for higher education a try.
+Give frevvo’s user-friendly higher education workflow software a try.
 You’ll be surprised how easy it is to change the way you view admin forever.
 You’ll save time, money, and remove employee frustration – not to mention reduce paper waste!